 The plot couldn’t be simpler.
-Stan and Ollie are, as they describe themselves a “big-time vaudeville act“, travelling by train on their way to perform in a town called ‘Pottsville’.
+Stan and Ollie are, as they describe themselves a “big-time vaudeville act“, traveling by train on their way to perform in a town called ‘Pottsville’.

-In another big change from the limitations of their previous talkie, ‘Berth Marks” opening scenes are on location and include some wonderful sound footage of a steam train arriving into the station.
+In another big change from the limitations of their previous talkie, ‘Berth Marks” opening scenes are on location and include some wonderful sound footage of a steam train arriving at the station.
 Here we find Stan waiting on the platform carrying a cello.
 Ollie bursts onto the platform, frantically looking for Stan, knowing that they don’t have much time before their train departs.
-Despite being a few feet apart the boys keep missing each other until Stan spots Ollie and chases him around a while, until finally he gets in front of him.
+Despite being a few feet apart the boys keep missing each other until Stan spots Ollie and chases him around a while until finally, he gets in front of him.

 There then follows a wonderful string of visual gags.
-There’s the usual hat swapping routine, a guy flying into shot at speed after tripping over Stan‘s cello, then the boys attempts to get on the moving train are very slapstick and very funny too.
+There’s the usual hat swapping routine, a guy flying into the shot at speed after tripping over Stan’s cello, then the boys’ attempts to get on the moving train are very slapstick and very funny too.

 In actual fact, contemporary audiences must have responded pretty well to those sequences, as the bunk scene was revisited and tweaked to fit the prison cell setting of Pardon Us (1931) and also re-made with just a few small differences for, arguably, the best scene in The Big Noise (1944), and that’s not all…!
 Practically the entirety of ‘Berth Marks’ was re-used and incorporated into extended foreign language versions of ‘The Laurel & Hardy Murder Case’ (1930), but instead of the boys riding the train to Pottsville, they were on their way to Ebeneezer Laurel’s mansion to stake Stan’s claim to the inheritance.
 Many of the scenes were re-used, but some had to be re-shot, with the train interiors needing to be re-built.